We live in incredible times when the whole rubric of traditional 9-to-6 jobs is eroding.

 If you hang on to every piece of audio-visual content that he puts out, you’d hear him speak to you as you read this book.

-Though I highly recommend this book, if for some reason, you can’t pick it up, I would suggest you consume his videos on YouTube.
+I highly recommend Crushing it!.
+If for some reason, you can’t pick it up, I would suggest you consume his videos on YouTube.
 There is nothing in this book, apart from the interview of other entrepreneurs, that he hasn’t already put out in public.

 Finally, all his big ideas boil down to this: Work!

 If you want to live an extraordinary life, you have to put in the work, you have to make extraordinary efforts.
 It’s as simple as that.

 “Success takes a shitload of work and the people who ultimately break through and crush it are those who get all that and go for their dreams anyway.”